spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 2. At the **Enterprise Cluster Type** prompt, choose **Palette**.

-3. You have the option to install Palette on Ubuntu Pro.
-If you want to use Ubuntu Pro, type `y` and provide your Ubuntu Pro token when prompted.
-Otherwise, type `n` to continue.
+3. Type `y` if you want to use Ubuntu Pro.
+Otherwise, type `n`.
+If you choose to use Ubuntu Pro, you will be prompted to enter your Ubuntu Pro token.

 4. Provide the repository URL you received from our support team.

-5. Enter the repository password.
+5. Enter the repository credentials.

 6. Choose `VMware vSphere` as the cloud type.
 This is the default.